tensorflow/runtime/documents/error_handling.md

 `CancelExecution` does not interrupt currently running kernels.
-It is up to implementors of potentially long-running kernels to periodically check `HostContext::GetCancelAsyncValue` and return early when CancelAsyncValue is not-null.
-For example, [`HexRepeatI32`](https://github.com/tensorflow/runtime/blob/master/lib/basic_kernels/control_flow_kernels.cc) checks CancelAsyncValue once per loop iteration.
+It is up to implementors of potentially long-running kernels to periodically check `HostContext::GetCancelAsyncValue` and return early when `CancelAsyncValue` is not-null.
+For example, [`HexRepeatI32`](https://github.com/tensorflow/runtime/blob/master/lib/basic_kernels/control_flow_kernels.cc) checks `CancelAsyncValue` once per loop iteration.

 ## Managing Resource Lifetimes In The Presence Of Errors

-It's best to use AsyncValue's reference counts to keep resources alive for as long as they're needed.
-The executor extends an AsyncValue's lifetime until there are no more users for the value.
-AsyncValue will invoke the resource's destructor when the resource is no longer needed.
+It's best to use `AsyncValue`'s reference counts to keep resources alive for as long as they're needed.
+The executor extends an `AsyncValue`'s lifetime until there are no more users for the value. `AsyncValue` will invoke the resource's destructor when the resource is no longer needed.

 Some users may want more control over resource lifetime.
 As an example, suppose we're managing an accelerator's memory.
-We could define an `AllocateAccelMemory` kernel that returns `AccelMemory`. `AccelMemory` is wrapped in AsyncValue, and `AccelMemory`'s destructor deallocates the memory:
+We could define an `AllocateAccelMemory` kernel that returns `AccelMemory`. `AccelMemory` is wrapped in `AsyncValue`, and `AccelMemory`'s destructor deallocates the memory:

 ```c++